MicrosoftDX/kurvejs/README.md

 At minimum you need the KurveGraph.<nolink>js and Promises.<nolink>js, and optionally KurveIdentity.<nolink>js + login.html.
 You may use the TypeScript libraries and reuse some of the sample app code (index.html and app.<nolink>js) for reference.

 # Release Notes

+## 0.3.1:
+ * Hotfix for the token expiration loop issue

 ## 0.3.0:
  * Better type support for all returned types in callbacks